tmetsch/graph_stitcher/README.md

                       ('share', ('group', ['x', 'y']))]
     }

-graph stitcher is mostly developed to test & play around.
+This graph stitcher is mostly developed to test & play around.
 Also to check if [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) can be developed to determine the best resulting graph.